M-Mueller/mattermost-poll/README.md

     - Optionally add the generated token to your `settings.py` (requires server restart).
 1. Edit your Mattermost `config.json` to include "localhost" in the "AllowedUntrustedInternalConnections" setting, e.g. `"AllowedUntrustedInternalConnections": "localhost"`

-To resolve usernames in `--public` polls, the server needs access to the Mattermost API.
+To resolve usernames in `--public` polls and to provide localization, the server needs access to the Mattermost API.
 For this a [personal access token](https://docs.mattermost.com/developer/personal-access-tokens.html) must be provided in your `settings.py`.
 Which user provides the token doesn't matter, e.g. you can create a dummy account.
-If no token is provided `--public` polls will not be available.
+If no token is provided `--public` polls will not be available and all texts will be english.

 ## Docker